Weight Loss Calculator – Calculate a Calorie Deficit to Lose Weight

 In most cases, you want to do a combination of these two things to achieve healthy weight loss.

-If you want to lose weight, you need to burn more calories than you consume.
-There is no fancy formula or magic solution.
+Many factors affect somebody’s ability to lose weight, and the most important factor is creating a calorie deficit.
+In theory, if you want to lose weight, you need to burn more calories than you consume.
 Eat more calories than you burn, and you’ll gain weight.
 Burn more calories than you eat, and you’ll lose weight.

 Calorie Deficit Formula